 If you're wanting to see one or two of these places along the North Road, here's what I recommend.

-Visit the Visitors Center first, ask about the time it normally takes to see those places, decide which ones you'll visit, then take whatever time you have left for the easy-to-visit sites on either the east or west part of the park along Valley of Fire Hwy.
+Visit the Visitors Center first, ask about the time it normally takes to see the one you're interested in, decide which ones you'll visit, then take whatever time you have left for the easy-to-visit sites on either the east or west part of the park along Valley of Fire Hwy.

 If you have questions, run it by the people at the Visitors Center and they can help you decide which sites would be best for you time-wise, then make your plans from there.

-If you've eaten before visiting, you'll want to pack up some ice, drinks, and some water.
+If you eat before visiting, you'll still want to pack up some ice and some water.
 If you haven't, bring some sandwiches and snacks as well.

 There's many spots that have shade and picnic tables for you to stop and eat at in the park, but there is no food available in the park itself.
 Although water is usually available at the Visitors Center, it's best to bring your own to be sure.

-For last minute snacks, you can either pick some up on your way up Lake Mead Blvd. or the Moapa Travel Plaza when coming via the other route.
+For last minute preps, you can either pick some up on your way up Lake Mead Blvd. if doing the scenic route, or the Moapa Travel Plaza when coming via the other route.

 In the summer it gets seriously hot so bringing enough water is a must.
 That's another reason for wanting to bring a cooler.
-Bring extra water to keep in the car besides what you want to bring along with you to the sites.
+Ice up some extra water to keep in the car besides what you want to bring along with you to the sites.